Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state

 According to Eqs. (\ref{eq:JSH1_main}-\ref{eq:JSH3_main}) for a fixed mitigation level $M(t)$, any epidemic trajectory would eventually converge to the same curve, i.e. the universal attractor.
-It manifests itself as an extended plateau on the green curve in Fig. \ref{fig:epidemic_curves}b, which slowly relaxes towards the HIT.
-This relaxation is characterized by an emergent long time constant $\tilde{\tau}\simeq \tau_s/k_0 > \tau_s$.
 The existence of the universal attractor is apparent in Fig \ref{fig:mitigated_epidemic_curves}, where we compare two scenarios with different mitigation strategies applied at early stages of the epidemic.
 In both cases, an enhanced mitigation was imposed leading to a reduction of $M(t)R_0$ by $50\%$ from $2$ to $1$.
 In the first scenario (blue curves), the enhanced mitigation was imposed on day $27$ and lasted for $15$ days.
 In the second scenario (red curves), the mitigation was applied on day $37$ and lasted for $45$ days.
 As predicted, this difference in mitigation has not had any significant effect on the epidemic in the long run: these two trajectories eventually converged towards the universal attractor.
 However, short- and medium- term effects were substantial.
 The early mitigation scenario (blue curve) resulted in a substantial suppression of the maximum incidence during the first wave.
 Immediately following the release of the mitigation the second wave started and reached approximately the same peak value as the first one.
 If the objective of the intervention is to avoid the overflow of the healthcare system, this strategy would indeed help to achieve it.
 In contrast, the delayed mitigation scenario (red curve) turned out to be largely counterproductive.
 It did not suppress the peak of the first wave, but brought the infection to a very low level after it.
-Eventually, that suppression backfired as the TCI state get deteriorated and the epidemic came back as the second wave, though not as strong as the first one.
+Eventually, that suppression backfired as the TCI state deteriorated and the epidemic resumed as a second wave, which is not as strong as the first one.